-Wednesday is new comic book day in USA, although in other parts of the world this may vary due to having to ship the stock overseas.
+Tuesday or Wednesday is new comic book day in the USA, although in other parts of the world this may vary due to having to ship the stock overseas.
 The best way to find out is to ask your local store.

 Book Stores often have a small section for graphic novels which is generally limited in choice than your regular comic book store.
 In my experience book stores generally stock a mixture of Marvel, DC, Vertigo, manga and the highly regarded classics like Maus.
-And like a comic book store, some book stores will order things in for you by request.
+If you can’t find what you are looking for they will order graphic novels in for you by request.
 Just keep in mind that each book store will vary on what they have in stock.

 Online Book Stores

 If there are no comic book stores in your area then you might want to go online.
 Some physical stores have an online store and that is always a good place to start as, like I mentioned earlier, they will be knowledgeable when it comes to what they sell.
 Some of them also allow for a subscription service and you will get an issue mailed out to you every month.
 Although keep in mind that the comics can be late and sometimes get ruined due to the mail service.
 But if you are thinking of a subscription service the one I have heard the best news about is Things From Another World.
 Both Marvel and DC Comics also have subscription services available on selected books.

 Of course, there are also the big ones, Amazon and the Book Depository.
 If you have ordered off them before, ordering comics is pretty much the same deal.